Boonpeng: Murders, arrest and execution

 Acting on her tip-off, police began investigating Boonpeng, but were unable to arrest him immediately as they had no solid evidence against him.
 They appealed to the public for any information, prompting a rickshaw driver, Charan, to approach them, claiming that he had been hired by the monk to dump the iron chest into the river.
-After receiving this information, police finally swept in and arrested Boonpeng during his wedding ceremony on January 14, 1918.
+After receiving this information, police finally swept in and arrested Boonpeng during his wedding ceremony on 14 January 1918.
 While in custody, he confessed to killing both Nai Learm and Prik, but it was also suggested that he was responsible for up to five other disappearances, mostly of alleged lovers, whom he also sealed in iron chests and then dumped them in canals.

 He would be charged with his two known murders, convicted and swiftly sentenced to death.
-He was publicly beheaded in on August 19, 1919, and subsequently buried, at the Wat Phasi temple, now in Watthana District.
+He was publicly beheaded on 19 August 1919 and buried at Wat Phasi temple, now in Watthana District.

-In the decades that followed, locals built a shrine in the name of his spirit, in their belief that with the passage of time his soul would be purified.
+In the decades that followed, locals built a shrine in the name of his spirit, in their belief that with the passage of time, his soul would be purified.
 Nowadays, he is affectionately referred to as "Uncle Boonpeng" and is revered as a friendly spirit which protects his worshippers from evil, and that his seven iron chests are buried under the temple.